Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 Combination approaches may be significantly more effective than single treatments.

-Stage IIIB (T4N2M0; anyTN3M0).
 Some people may consider surgery if the lymph nodes are not involved (T4, N0), and the tumor can be removed.
-Surgery may not be an acceptable option for other patients with stage IIIB cancer.
+Surgery may not be an acceptable option for other patients with stage IIIB cancer in which case chemotherapy is typically combined with radiation.

 In stage IV (any T, any N, M1), the cancer has spread (metastasized) to other parts of the body.